Quick Answer

 Are Blessings permanent account progression?

-No. Official descriptions present them as in-run growth choices that modify how the current run unfolds, not as a fixed upgrade tree you set once and forget.
+No. Treat them as in-run growth choices that modify how the current run unfolds, not as a fixed upgrade tree you set once and forget.

 Should I always pick damage first?